CederGroupHub/TEMExtraction/README.md

 ## Installation

+If you would like to run the entire pipeline,
 Run `conda env create -f environment.yml`.

+If you would only like to download the datasets,
+Run `conda env create -f environment_dataset.yml`.
-Note: This installation has been tested only on a Linux system.
+Note: These installations have been tested only on a Linux system.

 # Datasets
 ## Downloading JSON files